Carbon Monoxide Alarms

 Symptoms of Carbon Monoxide Poisoning

 The symptoms of carbon monoxide poisoning aren’t always obvious the NHS reports and many symptoms match a whole host of other illnesses.
-The most common symptom however include:
+The most common symptoms however include:

 - A tension-type headache